 - grunting and squirming during the night

 Maverick had ALL of these symptoms.
 Every last one.
 He was definitely at the severe end of the spectrum which makes sense because I have more milk than the average mom.
-Even if I pumped before I fed him, he never once emptied my breast, meaning he never got the fattiest part of the milk.
+Even if I pumped before I fed him, he never once emptied my breast, meaning he never got the fattiest part of the milk).
 It seemed clear that Maverick did have lactose overload and once I learned more about it I was convinced.
 Especially once I learned the condition is often misdiagnosed as a food allergy/intolerance or reflux because the symptoms are so similar.
-It makes sense that so many babies don’t do any better when taking reflux meds or if mom does the elimination diet if the cause is really something totally different.
-And just a reminder: my pediatrician and GI doctor never once suggested this could be the issue and the GI doctor actually discouraged me from using the lactase drops like the IBCLC recommended!
+It makes sense that so many babies don’t do any better when taking reflux meds or if mom does the elimination diet because THAT’S NOT THE PROBLEM!
+And just a reminder: my pediatrician (even our holistic one) and GI doctor never once suggested this could be the issue and the GI doctor actually discouraged me from using the lactase drops as the IBCLC recommended!

 Here is how we fixed the problem in less than 3 days:

 - Pumping with a silicone handpump: Just for 2 to 3 minutes to get out some of the foremilk.
-(Pumping may seem contradictory when trying to lower supply but 2-3 minutes will not usually stimulate the breasts to make more milk)
+(Pumping may seem contradictory when trying to lower supply but 2-3 minutes will not stimulate the breasts to make more milk- it’s just to get out the initial let down)

 - Block feeding: Feeding off the same breast multiple feeds in a row until the breast is empty or almost completely empty.
 For me, this would take 4 to 5 feeds in a row.
 Be very careful not to neglect your other breast during this time as it will be getting fuller and fuller.
 I pump just enough to make them comfortable whenever it’s needed.